rafael/multigres/README.md

 ### Exotic migrations

 VReplication is versatile enough that it can be used to address migration use cases that have not been thought of yet.
-For exmaple, you could script it to merge tables from different databases into one.
+For example, you could script it to merge tables from different databases into one.
 This can be a necessity if you decide to merge many multi-tenant databases into a single sharded one, or vice-versa.

 ## Materialization